 Bulky, unusual, or dangerous equipment may not be carried on the school bus.
 Sports equipment for use after school must be stored during the day in areas designated by the classroom teacher.
 Sports equipment for use at recess must be approved by faculty.
 Animals may not be transported on the school bus, even for special projects such as ''show and tell.''
 (Prior permission for animals in school must be received from the classroom teacher and school nurse.)

-Day-to-day issues concerning discipline, behavior and unusual daily circumstances such as late or early buses, missed stops, etc., should be referred to the school principal.
-For disciplinary issues, the principal may take action in accordance with seriousness of the offense, such as assigning seats, or temporary or permanent suspension from the bus.
+Day-to-day issues concerning discipline, behavior and unusual daily circumstances such as late or early buses, missed stops, etc. should be referred to the school principal.
+For disciplinary issues, the principal may take action in accordance with the seriousness of the offense, such as assigning seats, or temporary or permanent suspension from the bus.

 Questions about the bus contractor (equipment, driver qualifications, behavior, etc.), or operating issues related to routes, schedules, stops, etc. should be referred to Jamie Teague, SAU 70 Business Administrator (603-643-6050).

-- Use the first driveway to your right after entering the main entrance.
-Do not use the bus and staff entrance zone between 7:30 a.m. and 3:15 p.m.
+●Use the first driveway to your right after entering the main entrance.
+Do not use the bus entrance zone between 7:30 a.m. and 3:15 p.m.